xmrbrz/edx-platform/docs/en_us/platform_api/source/user/overview.rst

 applications.

 *************************************
-edX Platform User API Version 1
+EdX Platform User API Version 1
 *************************************

 The edX latform User API is currently at version 0.
 We plan on making significant enhancements to this API.

 **********************************************
-edX Platform User Enrollment API Capabilities
+EdX Platform User Enrollment API Capabilities
 **********************************************

 With the edX Platform User API, you can: